 The Constitution allows government to take private property only where it is for a "public use" and only when just compensation is paid.
 Going back to 1954, the Court has allowed property seizures where the reason is not for the construction of some item of public infrastructure, such as a road or bridge, but for a private investment where it is alleged that there will be a public benefit.
 The plaintiff in Kelo sought to have the Court draw a sharp line between the former category and the latter.
 Sad to say, the Court declined to do so; with its blessing, eminent domain abuse will continue.

-More Victims of Immigration Control, by
+More Victims of Immigration Control, by Sheldon Richman, FFF.org, 18 Jan 2008

-Discusses how, aside from actual immigrants, American employers and particularly property owners along the United States-Mexico border are also victims of U.S. immigration controls, in the government's attempt to build a fence along the border
+Discusses how, aside from the actual immigrants, American employers and particularly property owners along the United States-Mexico border are also victims of U.S. immigration controls, in the government's attempt to build a fence along the border

-Apparently, at least some of 102 landowners fear the government will steal their land—using the euphemism "eminent domain"—to build a fence to keep independent immigrants out of the country.
+Apparently, ... some ... landowners fear the government will steal their land—using the euphemism "eminent domain"—to build a fence to keep independent immigrants out of the country.
 Who can blame them for not letting the federal agents on their land?
 Eminent domain is the doctrine that government is the ultimate landlord of the country and people hold their property at the pleasure of the state.
 If it wants the land, it can take it.
 To be sure, the Constitution says it has to pay for the land.
 But there can be no "just compensation" in a forced sale.
 What makes compensation just is consent ...

-Political Plundering of Property Owners, by
+Political Plundering of Property Owners, by James Bovard, Freedom Daily, Nov 2002

 Details the effects of local government land and property seizures allegedly for urban renewal purposes, for improving "blighted" neighborhoods or for the benefit of sports team owners